Fathers & Sons // The Patrol Series

 Shelter & Sleep

 Your tent, bag, and pad are the heaviest items in your pack.
-Budget options work great — you don't need ultralight.
+Invest in sleep — it makes or breaks the trip.

 Must Have